Maritime security: Port security

 Port security is part of a broader definition concerning maritime security and refers to the defence, law and treaty enforcement, and counterterrorism activities that fall within the port and surrounding maritime area.
 It includes the protection of the seaports themselves and the protection and inspection of the cargo moving through the ports.
 Security risks related to ports often focus on either the physical security of the port, or security risks within the maritime supply chain.

+Interstate conflict

+Interstate dispute is a core dimension of maritime security and can be described as a hostile and conflictual relationship between two or more states.
+Interstate dispute arises due to strategic competition over access and capacity to “to utilise the seas for commercial and military purposes, or to prevent others from doing so”.
+Interstate disputes vary in nature, scope and severity, yet interstate dispute is always politically motivated and concerns the interests of states’.
+The concept can be divided into three main categories of disputes; 1) Functional disputes over physical properties and resources at sea, 2) Institutional disputes over territorial boundaries and 3) symbolic disputes over cultural and political values that states attach to the maritime domain.

+A present case of interstate rivalry is between the US, India and China in the Western Indian Ocean.
+The US used to be the dominant naval force in the region, yet this is changing and today the three states are competing over economic influence, extractive resources and military strength in the region.
+Where the US used to be the dominant security provider of crucial SLOCs in the region India and China are both vying for similar positions today.
+The increased tensions between have led to increased naval presence and an increasing number of military exercises, which risks intensifying military competition in the region and thus decreasing maritime security in the Western Indian Ocean.

 War/Warlike Risks

 Armed conflict is an area of maritime security, both in the risks for shipping and users of the sea, but also in the wider context of maritime conflict and Naval warfare.
 War like risks are of increasing concern for maritime users and governments in areas such as the Persian Gulf.
 Strait of Hormuz and Southern Red Sea Region where conflicts such as the Yemen Conflict and international events such as the ongoing 2019–2021 Persian Gulf crisis continue to poses maritime security concerns.